mas2g2/RJI-CS4320-Project/README.md

 - Submit images to system:

-1. Select Category of Image
-2. Drag and Drop Image/ Folder
+1. Click Upload Photos button
+2. Decide whether image(s) or a folder will be uploaded
+3. Select files or folder that will be uploaded
+4. Click Rate Photos button

 - Download Images:

-1. User can download images over a specified rating received for an images
+1. User can download images over a specified rating received for an images and the image's category
-2. User specifies the rating that an image must receive so that it may be downloaded
+2. User specifies the rating that an image must receive  and the category of image so that it may be downloaded

 - Filtering Images:

-1. User puts image's rating as metadata
+1. User puts image's rating and category as metadata
-2. User chooses images based on their rating
+2. User chooses images based on their rating and category